Quasi-periodicity in relative quasi-periodic tori: Reconstruction theorems

 From now on we restrict our analysis to the {\it relative quasi-periodic torus}

 which is a compact submanifold of $M$ of dimension $k+\dim G$ and is $G$-invariant and $X$-invariant.
-The restriction $\pi|_\cF$ of $\pi$ to $\cF$ is a submersion onto $\base{\cF}$ with fibers diffeomorphic to $G$.
+The restriction $\pi|_\cF$ of $\pi$ to $\cF$ makes such a submanifold a $G$-principal bundle over $\base{\cF}$.
 From now on we will write $X$ for $X|_\cF$, $\pi$ for $\pi|_\cF$ etc. (The manifold $M$ will not play any role in the sequel; in fact, we might even have taken $M=\cF$).